NCAR/tiegcm-docs/docs/source/plot_functions.rst

     - variable_unit (str, optional): The desired unit of the variable.
     - contour_intervals (int, optional): The number of contour intervals.
 Defaults to 20.
     - contour_value (int, optional): The value between each contour interval.
+    - cmap_color (str, optional): The color map of the conutour.
+Defaults to 'viridis' for Density,'inferno' for Temp, 'bwr' for Wind, 'viridis' for undefined.
+    - line_color (str, optional): The color for all lines in the on the plot.
+Defaults to 'white'.
     - coastlines (bool, optional): Shows coastlines on the plot.
+Defaults to False.
+    - nightshade (bool, optional): Shows nighshade on the plot.
+Defaults to False.
+    - gm_equator (bool, optional): Shows geomagmetic equator on the plot.
 Defaults to False.
     - latitude_minimum (float, optional): Minimum latitude to slice plots.
 Defaults to -87.5.
     - latitude_maximum (float, optional): Maximum latitude to slice plots.
 Defaults to 87.5.
     - longitude_minimum (float, optional): Minimum longitude to slice plots.
 Defaults to -180.